Dwork families and $\mathcal{D}$-modules: Setting the problem

+This hypergeometric $\cD$-module has $\cH_n$ among its composition factors, together with every Kummer $\cD$-module of the form $\cK_\alpha$ with $\alpha\in C_n$ (cf. \cite[Cor.
+3.7.5.2]{KaESDE}).
+However, all those Kummer factors are sent to $\cO_{\gm}$ by $\iota_n^+$, so the proof is finished. $\Box$

-Recall that theorem \ref{interesante} is just a consequence of theorem \ref{teorema2}.
-Nevertheless we will prove them in that order in section \ref{fourier}.
-Thanks to a combination mainly of proposition \ref{isohyp} and proposition \ref{hyperLS} we can characterize $\GG_n$ up to semisimplification if we prove that its Euler-Poincaré characteristic is -1, find its generic rank as $\OO_{\gm}$-module, calculate the exponents at the origin and infinity and know where in $\gm$ it has a singularity.
-The expression for the extension of the hypergeometric $\DD$-module with the Kummer ones will appear as an interesting (and unexpected) consequence of one of the proofs below.
-We will summarize the strategy to determine $\GG_n$ in a more detailed way, but before, we can prove a small part of the main theorem.
+Define the complex $K_n$ to be $p_{n,+}\cO_{\cZ_n-p_n^{-1}(0)}\in\Drh(\cD_{\gm})$.
+It fits with the statement of Theorem \ref{teorema2} by applying base change using diagram \ref{cartesiano YZ} (cf. \cite[Thm.
+1.7.3]{HTT}).
+To prove that theorem we should compute then the Gauss-Manin complex of the family $\cZ_n$ outside the origin.
+Thanks to a combination mainly of Proposition \ref{isohyp} and Proposition \ref{hyperLS} we can characterize $\cG_n$ up to semisimplification if we prove that its Euler-Poincaré characteristic is -1, find its generic rank as $\cO_{\gm}$-module, calculate the exponents at the origin and infinity and know where in $\gm$ it has a singularity.
+The expression for the extension of the hypergeometric $\cD$-module with the Kummer ones will appear as an interesting consequence of one of the proofs below.
+We will summarize the strategy to determine $\cG_n$ in a more detailed way, but before, let us prove a small part of the main theorem.
 Its statement may seem vague and easy to prove, but it tells us just the information we will need at some moment in the future.